SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 Fixed Trench translations.

 == Upgrade notice ==

+= 1.0.7 =
+Added support for modal translation.

+= 1.0.6 =
+This version fixes a critical bug with the button.

 = 1.0.5 =
 This version improves the compatibility checks (PHP version + CURL).